wanchain/iwan-js-sdk/README.md

 apiClient = new iWanClient(YourApiKey, YourSecretKey, option);

 ```
-You should close the client after all operations.
+Th client should be closed after all operations.
 ```bash
 apiClient.close();
 ```
-If you do not want to use iWan SDK connecting to iWan RPC server, you can also use raw WebSocket API, for more information, please see the documentation [iWan RPC API](https://iwan.wanchain.org/static/apidoc/docs.html).
-We strongly recommend the use of iWan SDK.
+Instead of using the iWan SDK for connecting to the iWan RPC server, a raw WebSocket API can also be used, for more information, please see the documentation [iWan RPC API](https://iwan.wanchain.org/static/apidoc/docs.html).
+However, we strongly recommend using the iWan SDK.

-### Detail about `option`
+### Details about `option`
-The SDK object can accept `option` object, you can use it like above.
+The SDK object can accept an `option` object.
+See below for examples of usage.

 - `option` {Object}
   - `url` {String}  The RPC server URL, default is 'api.wanchain.org'.